-Modern Slavery Statement for financial year ended 30th June 2019
+Modern slavery statement for financial year ended 30th June 2021

 This statement is made pursuant to Section 54 of the Modern Slavery Act 2015 and sets out the steps that Thomas Bell & Sons Ltd has taken and is continuing to take to ensure that modern slavery or human trafficking is not taking place within our business or supply chain.
 Modern slavery encompasses slavery, servitude, human trafficking and forced labour.
 Thomas Bell & Sons Ltd has a zero tolerance approach to any form of modern slavery.
 We are committed to acting ethically and with integrity and transparency in all business dealings and to putting effective systems and controls in place to safeguard against any form of modern slavery taking place within the business or our supply chain.